jundalisay/sp/content/en/superphysics/principles/chapter-10.md

 - Buddhists call it Sunya or Void

 {{< q a="Aristotle" c="The Metaphysics by Aristotle Simplifed, Book 1, Part 8" >}}
-The believers of The One [The Pythagoreans] say that The One is the cause of substance.
+The believers of The One say that The One is the cause of substance [aether].
 {{< /q >}}